berkctezc/py-useful_tools/README.md

-at first this repo is created to demonstrate some git commands on my medium blog but i decided to collect some useful scripts in this repo and i plan to add a gui and builds for learning purposes for later
+in the beginning this repo was created to demonstrate some git commands on my medium blog but i decided to collect some useful scripts in this repo and i plan to add a gui and builds for learning purposes for later